WSU-kduncan/ceg3120-kaitlynnewsad/Project1/Discord-Bot/README.md

     -  Also had to install both python3 and pip3.
 Could not use regular python kept getting syntax error when I tried running the code.

 - Usage
+  - Changed made to code

+    Change the code so it could output different quotes then the ones provide.
+    The program can output two reponese.

   - Commands I can type into Discord

     Hello!
 How are you.